JoelStansbury/AuthNotes/condabuild.md

-My understanding here is that setup.py searches on pip, so this will fail for packages which are named differently on conda (e.g. `opencv` on conda, vs `opencv-python` on pip) and for packages which are hosted on pypi but no one has spent the time to build and upload a conda package.
+My understanding here is that setup.py searches on pip, so this will fail for packages which are named differently on conda (e.g. `opencv` on conda, vs `opencv-python` on pip) and for packages which are hosted on pypi but not conda-forge.
 ```yaml
     # dependencies are defined in setup.py
     # {% for dep in data['install_requires'] %}